 Disallow line.
 You can have one or more of these lines, specifying which parts of the site the specified spider can’t access.
 An empty

 Disallow line means you’re not disallowing anything, so basically it means that a spider can access all sections of your site.

-The example below would, with only one character less, allow all search engines to crawl your entire site.
+With only one character less, the example below would allow all search engines to crawl your entire site.